foroozandehgroup/esrpoise/docs/troubleshoot.rst

     # run experiment with optimal parameters
     xepr_link.run2getdata_exp(xepr, "Signal", exp_f)

-If decreased, this can also be used to accelerate an optimisation routine if the files are compiling fast enough.
+When decreased, ``COMPILATION_TIME`` can be used to accelerate an optimisation routine if the files are compiling fast enough.

 Shape loading
 -------------